Geometric results on linear actions of reductive Lie groups for applications to homogeneous dynamics: Proof of Theorem

-\end{theorem} G.~Mostow states that~$G$ ``decomposes topologically'', meaning that we have a homeomorphism.
-This is enough to establish first condition of Theorem~\ref{lemma}, but one can check directly, as below, that map (\ref{Mostowmap}) is an immersion.
+Mostow states that $G$ ``decomposes topologically'', meaning that we have a homeomorphism.
+This is enough to establish the first condition of Theorem~\ref{lemma}, but we can verify this directly, as below, that map (\ref{Mostowmap}) is an immersion.
 As both sides of~(\ref{Mostowmap}) have equal dimension, (\ref{Mostowmap}) will be a local diffeomorphism, but being bijective, it will be an (analytic) diffeomorphism.
-Let us prove that at each~$(k,P,Z)$ in~$K\times\left(\lie{k}^\bot\cap(\lie{k}^\bot\cap\lie{z})^\bot\right) \times\left(\lie{k}^\bot\cap\lie{z}\right)$ the tangent map is injective. \begin{proof} Left and right translating one is reduced to the case where~$Z=0$ and~$k=\exp_G(0)$.
-Write $p=\exp_G(P)$, and let~$dK$,~$dP$ and~$dZ$ be arbitrarily small in~$\lie{k}$,~$\lie{p}$ and~$\lie{k}^\bot\cap\lie{z}$ respectively.
+Let us prove that at each $(k,Q,Z)$ in $K\times\left(\lie{k}^\bot\cap(\lie{k}^\bot\cap\lie{z})^\bot\right) \times\left(\lie{k}^\bot\cap\lie{z}\right)$ the tangent map is injective. \begin{proof} Left and right translating one is reduced to the case where $Z=0$ and $k=\exp_G(0)$.
+Write $q= \exp_G(Q)$, and let $dK$, $dQ$, and $dZ$ be arbitrarily small in $\lie{k}$, $\lie{p}$, and $\lie{k}^ \bot\cap\lie{z}$ respectively.
 At first order,

-The latter equals~$p\cdot\exp_G(\Ad_{p^{-1}}(dK))\exp_G(dP)\exp_G(dY)$, or, up to first order,
+The latter equals $q\cdot\exp_G(\Ad_{q^{-1}}(dK))\exp_G(dQ)\exp_G(dZ)$, or, up to first order,